dfporter/FBF_gendered_gl/README.md

 Code for a paper on FBF in the gendered transcriptome.

- Most of the code is old enough to lack good formating or organization.

 This analysis begins with the filtered, separately called oo/sp/20deg peaks files and associated wig files.